tkmfujise/i18n_factory/README.md

 ## Installation

 ```
-gem 'i18n_factory', on: :development
+gem 'i18n_factory', group: :development
 ```

 ## Usage

-If you run `rails g model` command, a i18n file will be automatically created to config/locales/xxx/<your_locale>.yml.
+If you run `rails g model` command, a i18n file which is described for the model will be automatically created to `config/locales/xxx/<your_locale>.yml`.

 e.g.)